-After a privilege level has been assigned, anyone attempting to access that level will be prompted for the password.
-This allows you to set various privilege levels for individuals, providing them with access to some options, while denying them others.
+NOTE: After a privilege level has been assigned, anyone attempting to access that level will be prompted for the password.
+This allows you to set various privilege levels for individuals, providing them with access to some options, while denying them access to others.
 Remember passwords are case sensitive.
+If an incorrect password is entered, the console will pause briefly before reprompting.
+If connected via telnet, the connection will be dropped after three consecutive failures and a severe error log will be displayed.

 CAUTION: Make sure you write down the passwords you have established and keep them in a safe place.
-If you forget your password the unit will have to be returned for factory servicing.
+If you forget your password, the unit will have to be returned for factory servicing.
 Please contact Aironet Technical Support for further instructions.